Posts Tagged ‘addictions’

 Marijuana use is widespread, especially among teens.
 A 2008 survey from the Institute for Social Research at the University of Michigan found that by the 12th grade, 43 percent of the students had tried marijuana.

 In 2015 the bishops of the United States approved “Create in Me a Clean Heart,” a formal pastoral statement addressing the issue of pornography and all those affected.
 Learn more about the statement or read it for yourself.
-Henry seemed to have it all–a loving marriage, four young children, and a solid middle-management position with a local […]
+Pamphlets in the series are also available here.
+Henry seemed to have it all–a loving marriage, four young children, […]

 If you or your spouse in the past month has taken a drink first thing in the morning to help you recover from a hangover you may be dealing with an addiction problem.
 There are other possible symptoms, as well.
 For instance, as a person with an alcohol addiction you may have gotten home from […]